azusakou/MiranDa/README.md

 # MiranDa
 [**MiranDa**: **Mi**micking the Lea**r**ning Process of Hum**an D**octors to Achieve C**a**usal Inference for Medication Recommendation](https://arxiv.org/submit/5536286/view)
 This is the first study to directly utilize causality in guiding parameter updates, providing highly accurate counterfactual results along with medication recommendations.
-I've been a huge fan of the Biohazard games since I was 12 years old, so I named this model after one of the characters from RE8.
+For commercial inquiries, please contact us at nagatomi@med.tohoku.ac.jp
 ![cover-large](./fig/Picture2.jpg)